yoderme/tomcat60/BRANCH-README.txt

  Committed to tc6.0.x/trunk. (r1723545 + r1723551, BZ 52028).

+ 3. Implemented support for configuring a Context with a null docBase.

+ Committed to tc6.0.x/trunk. (r1725061, BZ 57154).

- 3. Implemented support for running the tests with Apache Ant.
+ 4. Implemented support for running the tests with Apache Ant.

  It can be used to test BIO, NIO and APR connectors.

- 4. There are several test classes that run successfully and prove the concept.
+ 5. There are several test classes that run successfully and prove the concept.

  TestTomcat, TestConnector, TestApplicationHttpRequest.